EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

 Errors are reported as a list and some errors like `valueIsNotX` are built into the system.
 Note that the message generated will be something like "folder1 is not a file".
 The error that is created has `x_binding.value` as its first argument, which will be some non-file object like `folder1`.
 The second argument is `x_binding.variable.name`, which is the name of the variable `x3`.
 The system knows that `x3` represents "a folder" so this is a way of not having to hard code the name of the predictation and to allow it to generate richer errors.
 This is described more in the [Errors conceptual topic](), and the mechanics of it is shown next.

 ## Converting Errors to Messages
 If the error returned is a system error, the system will convert it to a message for the user.
-If not, you need to create a function that converts your custom error codes to messages and pass that function to the `UserInterface` object, like this:
+If not, we need to create a function that converts the custom error codes to messages and pass that function to the `UserInterface` object, like this:

 ~~~
 ...